 Through a lens that intersects the multiple realities of woman abuse, this program assists you to enter management positions and equip you with the analysis required to maintain best practices and build resources.

-Some postsecondary education required.
+Some postsecondary education recommended.

 The program is offered once a week in the evening with fees paid on a per course basis.
 The first course, Leadership and Management Skills generally starts off the program.
 The program is designed to be completed in one academic year.
 Registration is open to individuals currently working in, or with a history in, the VAW sector.
 This includes those presently enrolled in community service, social work and related programs.